 Natasha, a parent and public health nurse, uses four foundational capabilities with which every parent can work.

-Exercises in the second part of the guide empower parents within their relationships with their children, making parenting easier and more rewarding.
+Exercises in the second part of the book empower parents within their relationships with their children, making parenting easier and more rewarding.

 - Feel empowered to parent their kids successfully.

-- Offer tools and exercises for customizing solutions to little or big challenges.
+- Have tools and exercises for customizing solutions to little or big challenges.

 - Reflect on their parenting through self-assessment.